Don’t Just Follow the Crowd on "Crowdfunding" Websites

 Where Do I Go For More Information?

-The Better Business Bureau’s Wise Giving Alliance and Consumer Reports publish information and tips on crowdfunding on their websites, www.give.org and www.consumerreports.org.
+The Better Business Bureau’s Wise Giving Alliance and the Federal Trade Commission publish information and tips on crowdfunding on their websites, www.give.org and consumer.ftc.gov.
 Donors may also contact the Minnesota Attorney General’s Office for more information about crowdfunding, to research charities on the Office’s website, or to file a complaint as follows:

 Office of Minnesota Attorney General Keith Ellison